 Each subform template is shown on its own line, much as it was in Classic RADE, but without the annoying clipping that happened when working on a view with many subforms.
 Instead of ‘chasing marching ants around in a circle’ as you did in Classic, you can now read across a single line to see the setup for each subform.
 Incomplete lines are highlighted in red (not shown in this illustration).

 We also eliminated a little bit of ‘sleight of hand’ that Classic Helix RADE did when setting up a view with subforms.
 As any collection designer knows, in order for a field or abacus to be available as a subform link, it must also be indexed.
 The reason for this is that the link is really to the index, not to the field or abacus you selected.
-In OS X Helix, this charade is exposed, and you create the link by choosing the Subform Index instead of the Subform Link.
-(We will, at some point, fade the Subform Link column to make this more obvious.)
+In Helix RADE 6.2, this charade is exposed, and you create the link by choosing the Subform Index instead of the Subform Link.

 Once colored shading has gone away, all subforms have been properly linked and the view can be opened and used.
 But before doing that, you may want to do two more things: specify a subform query and decide what happens when records are deleted from a view with subforms.
 Both functions are logically accessed in this same dialog.